ncasuk/ncas-isc/setup/JASMIN00_README.md

 3. Could not open a connection to your authentication agent

    This means that the agent is not running, for some reason.
-If you can't out why, having checked the instructions above for your platform, you can start it manually with
+If you can't find out why, having checked the instructions above for your platform, you can start it manually with
    ```
    $ eval (ssh-agent -s)
    agent pid 1234    # or some similar output